-The courts in New Jersey look at a number of different factors to decide cases such as these, including the extent of supervision needed for a worker, who furnishes the equipment, how the worker is paid, whether there is paid vacation and sick time, whether the "employer" pays Social Security taxes, and the intention of the parties.
-In a recent case involving a limousine driver, the New Jersey Appellate Court balanced very similar facts and determined that the worker was properly classified as an independent contractor.
+The courts in New Jersey look at a number of different factors to decide cases such as these, including the extent of supervision needed for a worker, who furnishes the equipment, how the worker is paid, whether there is paid vacation and sick time, whether the employer pays Social Security taxes, and the intention of the parties.
+In a 2015 case involving a limousine driver, the New Jersey Appellate Court balanced very similar facts and determined that the worker was properly classified as an independent contractor.
 The court noted he was able to set his own schedule, worked as many or as few hours as he wanted, supplied his own equipment (vehicle, uniform, insurance, gas, etc.), and was free to pick up or refuse passengers at will.
 Although the company directed what kind of vehicle he drove and what he wore, supplied him with a small computer to connect to and track passengers, and set the fares, the court did not agree that it asserted enough control over his work to properly deem him an employee.

 How Can These Drivers Recover for Workplace Injuries?

 If you work for Uber or Lyft and are injured in a traffic accident, you may be able to recover damages in a lawsuit against another driver or responsible party.
 While New Jersey workers’ compensation insurance provides only medical benefits and partial wage reimbursement, a personal injury award could include reimbursement for medical bills, out-of-pocket expenses, lost wages, and compensation for pain and suffering.
 Your automobile insurance policy may also provide coverage for medical expenses and perhaps even some weekly wage replacement.